This popular article on jQuery tables was updated on 10th November, 2016 to reflect the current state of jQuery table plugins.

 If you’re looking for a plugin that has historically great support and has been iterated continually (and by extension you’d assume they’ve ironed out most of the bugs), then this plugin might be right for you.
-You can also look at the interesting “extensions” that some developers have made for it here.
+You can also look at the interesting themes and templates that developers have made for it here.

 Fixed Header Table

 The fixed header table does exactly what you think it might do: it displays a fixed header at the top of your tables so you don’t lose track of your columns as you scroll.